alberlab/cryoET_ScoringFunctions/README.md

 Code to compute quality of cluster of 3D subtomograms based on different scoring functions.
 In reference to paper:
-#### Singla, J., White, K. L., Stevens, R. C., & Alber, F. (2020).
+##### Singla, J., White, K. L., Stevens, R. C., & Alber, F. (2020).
 Assessment of scoring functions to rank the quality of 3D subtomogram clusters from cryo-electron tomography. bioRxiv.

-##### Requirements:
+#### Requirements:
 1. Python 3
 2. Numpy
 3. Scipy

+#### How to run:
+Just download the scoring_functions.py code and run it directly in terminal as follows:
+//python scoring_functions.py -p particles.txt -m masks.txt -gf 1 -s SFSC